 If you bear the costs for your child care or a dependent like a spouse/elderly who cannot work or be disabled, you qualify for a tax deduction.

 Going out with your business clients for business purposes is tax-deductible.
-If you discuss things with your clients in a business meeting and entertainment gets involved in a business setting for only business purpose.
+If you discuss things with your clients in a business meeting, entertainment gets involved in a business setting only for business purposes.
 You can deduct 50 percent of the cost of these entertainment expenses.
 You can also deduct as much as 100 percent of the cost of social events held for your employees.

 You can deduct various taxes and licenses related to your business; this may include: